 International Business Machines Corp.
 (IBM) is scheduled to announce its fiscal 2012 second quarter results after the closing bell on July 18, 2012.
 In the run up to the earnings release we noticed some analysts revising their estimates downward.
 However, we note that IBM has outperformed the Zacks Consensus Estimate in the preceding four quarters by a positive 3.04%.
 We expect this trend to continue in the current quarter.

 IBM’s bottom line of $2.78 in the first quarter of 2012 beat the Zacks Consensus Estimate by 15 cents and increased 15.4% on a year-over-year basis driven by strong margin expansions and share repurchase activity.
 The top line remained flat year over year at $24.67 billion and it marginally failed to beat the Zacks Consensus Estimate of $24.74 billion.
 The top line was negatively impacted by lower sales in the hardware segment, which was offset by strong software sales.

-For further details please read: IBM Reports Modest 4Q
+For further details, please read: IBM Beats on Strong Margins

 Estimate Revision Trend

-We believe that IBM remains well positioned for long-term growth based on its four key growth initiatives: smarter planet, growth markets, business analytics and cloud computing, which are expected to deliver at least $50 billion in revenues by fiscal 2015.
-We believe that IBM’s strong product pipeline, expansion into emerging markets and strategic acquisitions will help it to achieve this target going forward.
+We believe that IBM remains well positioned for long-term growth based on its four key growth initiatives: smarter planet, growth markets, business analytics and cloud computing.
+We believe that IBM’s strong product pipeline, expansion into emerging markets and continuous acquisitions will help the company to achieve this target going forward.

-We have a long-term Neutral recommendation on IBM and are optimistic about its strong fundamentals and robust growth prospects going forward.
-Currently, IBM has a Zacks #3 Rank, which translates into a short-term Hold rating.Read the Full Research Report on MSFT
+We have a long-term (6-12 months) Neutral recommendation on IBM.
+Currently, IBM has Zacks #3 Rank, which translates into a short-term Hold rating.Read the Full Research Report on ACN

 More From Zacks.com